-Shelter dogs targeted in attack, several hurt
+Shelter dogs left bloody in possible dog-fighting attack

-HELENA-WEST HELENA, Ark. — A Mid-South animal shelter is devastated and angry after they say someone targeted their dogs in an overnight attack, and it’s not the first time.
+HELENA-WEST HELENA, Ark. —A Mid-South animal shelter is devastated and angry after they say someone targeted their dogs in an overnight attack, and it’s not the first time.

 Early Wednesday morning, employees at the Humane Society of the Delta say they showed up to find a bloodbath.